cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

     session.run("codecov", *session.posargs)
 ```

+Note that you need to disable the coverage minimum
+using the command-line option `--fail-under=0`.
+Otherwise, you would only get coverage reports
+when coverage is at 100%,
+defeating their very purpose.

 Next, grant GitHub Actions access to upload to Codecov:

+1. Go to your repository settings on Codecov,
-1. On Codecov, copy the *Repository Upload Token* from the settings page of your
+   and copy the *Repository Upload Token*.
-   repository.
+2. Go to your repository settings on GitHub,
-2. On GitHub, go to the settings page of your repository, and add a secret named
-   `CODECOV_TOKEN` with the token you copied.
+   and add a secret named `CODECOV_TOKEN` with the token you just copied.

 Invoke the session from the GitHub Actions workflow, providing the
 `CODECOV_TOKEN` secret as an environment variable: